raphaelbastide/1962/README.md

 1. Read the content of the file INSTRUCTIONS.md
 2. Fork the project in your own repository
-3. Modify the file INSTALLATION
+3. Modify the file PIECE
 4. Apply the changes physically

 ### Modification